 The ‘Big 10’ That Control Almost Everything We Eat

-It wasn’t that long ago that I discovered in horror that there are really a handful of mega conglomerates that run most of our food supply and most everything you can buy at your grocery store.
-This is problematic and a complex issue for many reasons, which I’ll get into in this post.
+It wasn’t very long ago that I discovered in horror that there are only a handful of mega conglomerates that run most of our worlds food supply, and most everything you can buy at your typical grocery store.
+This is problematic and a complex issue for many reasons, and I’ll be covering those reasons here.

-Common household food brand names we have all heard of such as: Kellogg’s, Nestle, Unilever, General Mills, Pepsico, Coca-Cola, MARS, Danone, Associated British Foods (ABF), and Mondelez (previously Kraft), are some of the world’s biggest food companies in size and revenue.
+Common household food brand names we have all heard of such as Kellogg’s, Nestle, Unilever, General Mills, Pepsico, Coca-Cola, MARS, Danone, Associated British Foods (ABF), and Mondelez (previously Kraft), are some of the world’s biggest food companies in both size and revenue.

 - Special K